ralphschindler/ralphschindler.dev/source/_articles/how-we-database-in-laravel.md

 I'll first set the stage without going deep into our whole stack, but enough so there is a clear picture why and how we do what we do.
 Nearly all of our Laravel based applications at [Ziff Media Group](https://www.ziffdavis.com) are MySQL (AWS Aurora) backed.
 Our application are deployed into a K8s cluster, our containers are Docker, the filesystem accessible to the application is typically AWS S3.

 These projects are generally monorepo, and the development environment is brought to life by Docker Compose.
-A developer merely needs run `docker-compose up -d`, which typically brings up the application web instance (in which nginx and php-fpm are entwined), a mysql instance that matches the Aurora version, and sometimes a touch of Redis too depending on the projects needs.
+A developer merely needs run `docker-compose up -d`, which typically brings up the application web instance (in which nginx and php-fpm are entwined), a mysql instance that matches the Aurora version, and sometimes a touch of Redis too, depending on the project's needs.

 ## Which Model To Choose